tkimhofer/msbrowser/README.md

 # Documentation
-MSbrowser has an intuitive workflow, with **help text placed in the user interface**.
+MSbrowser has an intuitive workflow, with help text placed in the user interface.
+Basic app functionalities and an illustration of the general workflow for fine-tuning of xcms peak picking parameters can be found in this [video tutorial](https://vimeo.com/385203675/).

-A Guide for *centWave* peak picking parameters can be found under the [*centWave Resources*](https://tkimhofer.github.io/msbrowser/articles/pars.html) option in the page menu above.
+A Guide for *centWave* peak picking parameters can be found under the [*centWave Resources*](https://tkimhofer.github.io/msbrowser/articles/pars.html/) option in the page menu above.

 MSbrowser can read MS files in open data formats mzML, mzXML, CDF, netCDF; file conversions from vendor format can be performed with open source softwares available either as a standalone (e.g., [ProteoWizard](http://proteowizard.sourceforge.net/)) or online tool (e.g., [GNPS](https://gnps-quickstart.ucsd.edu/conversion)).